-Coalition of Valley and Inland Empire leaders delivers a unified message in Sacramento
+Coalition of Central Valley and Inland Empire leaders delivers a unified message in Stockton

-The meeting was the coalition’s first in a series of four convenings in 2019, continuing in Riverside, Stockton and Fresno.
-The 2019 summits will help clarify priorities and identify strategies to address common issues, including higher education, health care, housing and transit, economic development and transportation infrastructure.
+Today’s meeting is one of a total of four summits which are being held throughout 2019 in our state’s inland communities.
+The final session will take place in Fresno, California.
+Our summits help clarify priorities and identify strategies to address common issues, including higher education, health care, housing and transit, economic development and transportation infrastructure.

 Inland California Rising draws on leaders from the philanthropic, business, non-profit, and public sectors who are united in their desire to turbo-charge progress for Inland California, in ways that also benefit the state overall.
 Initial backers of this effort include mayors from the major Inland California cities, foundation CEOs from each community, higher education leaders, and a rapidly growing coalition of civic and community leaders.
 The Center for Social Innovation at UC Riverside is providing initial data and staff support for Inland California Rising.